 What’s interesting is that women have more money in their 401k on average up to the $150,000 income mark, according to a 2017 report by Fidelity Investments with 13 million tracked accounts.
 Women earning between $20,000 and $40,000, for example, have saved an average of $17,300 in their 401(k) compared to $15,200 for men in the same income range.

-Median Income By Age And Sex In America
+Median Income By Age And Sex In America Continued

 I live in San Francisco where the median single family home costs $1-1.1 million dollars and the median income is roughly $76,000.
 But when I go to look at median priced homes, I see nothing I want.

 When I look at the median income levels by age in the chart above, I get a little depressed because it’s hard to get ahead with that income figure unless both men and women work.
 But can both men and women who make median incomes work if they have a family?
 Hard to say given the cost of childcare is atrociously high.

 We know that the median household net worth has gone nowhere in the past 40 years.
-Furthermore, the median household income has been going down since 2000, but finally showed a rise to $61,372 based on the latest data available by the Federal Reserve.
+Furthermore, the median household income has been going down since 2000, but finally showed a rise to $68,000 based on the latest data available by the Federal Reserve.

 Strategies For Increasing Income And Net Worth